APNIC Document identity

 - All allocations and sub-allocations must be registered.

-- Assignments for networks equal to or larger than /48 must be registered.
+- Assignments for networks equal to or greater than /48 must be registered.

 When an LIR makes a sub-allocation to a downstream ISP, the LIR is responsible for ensuring that assignments from the sub-allocated range are registered in the database; however, the LIR may delegate the responsibility to the downstream ISP.

-If an LIR registers an assignment smaller than a /48, it will be counted as a utilized /48 when assessing existing address utilization for future IPv6 allocation requests.
+If an LIR registers a /64 assignment, it will be counted as a utilized /48 when assessing existing address utilization for future IPv6 allocation requests.

 Note: Privacy of customer assignments (prop-007-v001) was implemented in 2004.
 APNIC policy no longer requires the registration of assignments and sub-allocations to be publicly available.
 The registration of customer assignments is still required, but will be 'hidden' by default.